wanasit/everest-js/README.md

 - node-thrift (https://github.com/wadey/node-thrift) : Branch performace + A few lines fix
 - evernode (https://github.com/cloudsnap/evernode)	 : Using forked version https://github.com/berryboy/evernode

-## Credit

-This was released by the [Evercalendar](http://evercalendar.co) team in Evernote DevCup 2012.

-Please, vist our website and give us some feedback.
-If you like our app, don't forget to [vote](http://devcup.evernote.com/submissions/8463-evercalendar) for us (apologies for the shameless self promotion).

 ##REST API

 - GET   /me                       - User Infomation